With July taking us past the halfway point of the year, we look back at our aims for 2019 and reflect on what we achieved already

 We were name checked in Print Week “Can AR outgrow its gimmicky image?” when our MD, Jacky lent her opinion to the piece on growing interest in the collaboration of Print and Augmented Reality; a service we have offered our customers since 2014!

 February saw us proud to announce Wayne Fitzpatrick as our new sales director.
 Wayne brought a wealth of experience and industry knowledge with him, 25 years to be precise!
-Introducing him to our team was an easy decision and we’ve definitely benefitted from the impact he has had on the team in such a short amount of time.
+Introducing him to our team was an easy decision and we’ve definitely benefited from the impact he has had on the team in such a short amount of time.

 We also went on to talk to the team at Print Week about our exciting acquisition of the ‘Brausse Forza 900 C3’ an exciting piece of kit, which we were lucky enough to be the first business in the UK to take into production.
+Our joint MD, Brian Sidebottom, discussed how the investment has allowed for faster, reliable running speeds, improved consistency and efficiency with reduced power consumption.

 We believe it is important to face issues head on, so in the hopes of tackling the skills shortage we looked to the children facing their next decisions in their education that will lead them to employment; Jane Brocklehurst our HR manager headed out to local secondary schools providing students with the opportunity for work experience placements, along with staging mock interviews and careers talks.
 The initiative was a huge success and we look forward to welcoming more partnerships with local schools.